 I was basically fueling my life with alcohol, Valium, and high-risk sports that helped me keep the memories of childhood abuse under some sort of illusory control.
 Then came a shocking diagnosis of cervical cancer.
 I didn’t want the radical surgery that was the standard of care at the time.
 The doctors gave me a few months before I’d have to have the surgery, so I started looking for alternate ways to heal.

 I knew I had to lose the addictions, so I joined AA, which had the added benefit of reconnecting me to spirit.
 As a child of Catholic schools, I had been able to commune with Jesus and the saints, but had thrown those babies out with bathwater in my rebellious teens; with AA, I got back in touch.
 I also wanted to figure out what I was really feeling, so I began to journal.
-Here on the blank pages I could release all my pent-up remembrances of my father’s sexual abuse and my mother’s coldness.
+Here on the blank pages I could release all my pent-up remembrances of my horrific childhood.
 And I learned to meditate, which gave me a new-found clarity.
 It was my meditation teacher who helped me to understand the post-traumatic stress syndrome my childhood had bequeathed me.

 In short order, I was led to an energy healer and, several sessions later, to the astonishment of my doctors, I experienced a remission of the cancer.
 While the physical problem was gone, I knew the emotional trauma that led to the cancer was still inside, waiting for its chance to jump me again.